Creating a "Hello, torero" Service

 All the code that we write and that we want to be executed with torero must be placed somewhere.
 Git allows operators to easily share, revision and collaboratively work on different services.

 torero requires a git repository to obtain the script to be used in a service.
-In this example we will use the base:
+In this example we will use the following repository:

 It is important that you use a real git repository for this to work.

-The quickest way to get started is to use the torero db import command that allows us to import services that are listed in a file.
-In this example we will import the services listed in the https://github.com/torerodev/example-scripts/blob/main/import.yml file.
+The quickest way to get started is to use the torero db import command that allows us to import resources that are listed in a file.
+In this example we will import the services listed in the following import.yml file.

 To import the services in torero, we will use the torero db import command and reference the repository.